Learning About Laser Trabeculoplasty for Glaucoma

 You may need the doctor to check within an hour of the surgery.
 You will also need to see the doctor for a follow-up exam, usually within 4 to 8 weeks after your treatment.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems (such as pain, being sensitive to light, poor vision).
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems (such as pain, being sensitive to light, poor vision).
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd